Yooper John's SKS - Battle rifle of many nations

 SECTION 17: In this section I will try to show the differences between the same part from different arsenals, years and countries.
 The only purpose of this page is to help make the collector aware that differences do occur and about anything could be possible.
 These are ALL from my personal observations and not from any books.

-The various pictures below show the CLEANING KITS and CLEANING RODS from various makes and models of SKS's.
+The various pictures below show the CLEANING KITS, CLEANING RODS and OIL BOTTLES from various makes and models of SKS's.
 Currently these are the only differences I have noticed.
 Some are only cosmetic, some have different stampings, some are shaped slightly different and some are just plain different.
 NOTE: On some I have no idea as to where they are from, these are kits that I have and may or may not be original to the gun!

 Cleaning Rods